BobGerman/Bots/Notes/05-LUIS.md

 The LUIS model is in the cognitiveModels folder in many Bot projects.
 In the ConsultingBot sample, I put the LUIS code and models in a folder called [LUIS](../ConsultingBot/ConsultingBot/LUIS/).

+---
+__**CHALLENGE**__

+Point your browser to [https://www.luis.ai](https://www.luis.ai).
+If you don't have an account, sign up for a trial; all you need is a Microsoft ID and no credit card is required.

+* Build a pizza shop model that supports two intents: order pizza and order drink
+* Add entities for the pizza and drink types and sizes.
+Suggestion: Keep it simple - just a few choices.
+* Test your model within the LUIS UI.
+Find an utterance that doesn't work, and improve your model to fix it.

+---

 ![Slide](./Slides/Slide46.PNG)

 If you want to use multiple LUIS and/or QnA Maker models, check out the [Dispatch tool](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs).